The Anti-Fyre Festival

 “The application is there to encourage and cultivate a thoughtful community of people,” says Tetreault.
 “There’s no prerequisite for what you have to be or have done to get a ticket invite.”
 Once past the gatekeepers, it’s more or less first come, first served, though.

 Part of the reason that the founders wanted to screen applicants is that the festival takes place in relatively close quarters.
 “Everyone camps,” says Tetreault.
-“Everyone’s here all weekend, and it really become this community where at the end of it, you actually know your neighbor, and by keeping it intimate like that, there’s a lot more possibilities.”
+“Everyone’s here all weekend, and it really becomes this community where at the end of it, you actually know your neighbor, and by keeping it intimate like that, there’s a lot more possibilities.”
 That’s also why the organizers shun the drugged out, bro-tripping, party culture found at festivals like Coachella or Electric Daisy, opting for fans who prefer a more natural experience—or at least keep their drug use under the radar.

 Connection and community is partly a function of Arcosanti’s size: only about 1,500 people can fit into the village.
 “We could probably move 10 to 20,000 tickets on this fairly easily, but that’s not our intention,” says Tetreault.
 “We want it to feel cozy and vibrant.”
 Fans say the effort works.
 “It sounds extreme, but FORM was one of the greatest weekends of my life,” says Allie Volpe, who attended FORM in 2016.
 “The festival allows for fans, press, and artists alike to intermingle, so it really felt like a collective of creatives respecting each other’s art.”

 Creating a festival from scratch (rather than just Instagramming about it) is an impressive feat—especially considering that until this year, admission to Form was free.
-“People have been kind of shocked and appalled that we’ve done it for free,” says Alex Hoffman, a festival organizer and the general manager at Family Artists, a music management group that sponsors the festival and counts Hundred Waters as clients.
+“People have been kind of shocked and appalled that we’ve done it for free,” says Alex Hoffman, a festival co-founder and former general manager at the recently-defunct Family Artists, a management group that worked with Hundred Waters and helped start the festival.
 “People were like, ‘What are you doing?
 Take something from us.
 It’s not right.'”
 For the organizers, though, money was simply not the point.
 “Money doesn’t ensure a great experience,” says Hoffman.
 “That really comes from passion, from creating a passionate experience for people who care about building something.”

 In the past, they relied on subtle, understated sponsorship to foot the bills, but this year, FORM started charging for tickets, which, perhaps surprisingly, hasn’t seemed to frustrate fans.
 “We had a community that was willing to invest,” says Hoffman, and that has allowed them to turn a corner financially as attendees pony up ticket fees.
 While Tetreault and Hoffman opted not to share specifics on their profitability, they’re close, they say.
 And they have been able to give back more to the local community.